jackmoore/jackmoore.github.io/_src/pages/colorbox.md

   <tr id='setting-retinaSuffix'>
     <td>retinaSuffix
     <td>"@2x.$1"
-    <td>If retinaUrl is true and the device has a high resolution display, the href value will have it's extention extended with this suffix.
+    <td>If retinaUrl is true and the device has a high resolution display, the href value will have its extention extended with this suffix.
 For example, the default value would change `my-photo.jpg` to `my-photo@2x.jpg`

   <tr>
     <th colspan='999'>Callbacks